Remove a node from a cluster or node pool

 -

-Drain (if Drain Node is selected): ACK evicts pods from the node to other available nodes, respecting any PodDisruptionBudget (PDB) configurations.
-The system waits up to 30 minutes for pods to shut down gracefully.
-If a pod's
+Drain (if Drain Node is selected): ACK evicts pods to other available nodes, respecting PodDisruptionBudget (PDB) configurations.
+Pods have up to 30 minutes for graceful shutdown, regardless of

-terminationGracePeriodSecondsis set to a value longer than 30 minutes, the 30-minute limit takes precedence.
-If a pod is not terminated within 30 minutes, the drain fails and subsequent removal steps are not performed — you must retry manually. -
+terminationGracePeriodSeconds.
+If any pod is not terminated within this period, the drain fails, subsequent steps are skipped, and you must retry manually. -

 Remove: The node is removed from the cluster or node pool.